jcanad3/wing_speech/README.md

 ## Neural Network
 The code is largely taken from this project https://github.com/HarryVolek/PyTorch_Speaker_Verification .
 However, the wing_speech implementation uses triplet loss as opposed to GE2E loss.

-The architecture and hyperparameters for the RNN come from "Speaker Diarizatio with LSTM" by Wang et al. There are three LSTM layers, each with 768 cells.
+The architecture and hyperparameters for the RNN come from "Speaker Diarization with LSTM" by Wang et al. There are three LSTM layers, each with 768 cells.
 A final linear layer contains 256 nodes, the outputs of which serve as the embedding.
 For each clip, an embedding is calculated from each 200ms chunk.
-Once all of the embeddings for a single clip have been calculated, the mean of this embedding serves as a vector representation of the full clip.
+Once the window embeddings for a single clip have been calculated, the mean is taken across the numpy array.
+This serves as a finite vector representation for an input audio clip of indeterminate length.

 ## Prediction Methodologies
 When predicting the species for a new recording, the feature extraction process is identical to the one mentioned above, i.e.